 The Ancient History of Pink Lotus Flowers

-Fossil records show that pink lotus flowers have been in existence for millions of years.
-They are believed to have survived the Ice Age between 1.8 million and 10,000 years ago when many plants went extinct.
+Fossil records show that pink lotus flowers have existed for millions of years.
+They are believed to have survived the Ice Age between 1.8 million and 10,000 years ago, when many plants went extinct.

 The Sacred Pink Lotus

 The most common type of pink lotus is often better known as the Sacred Lotus (Nelumbo nucifera), Indian Lotus, or Angel Lotus.
 This plant forms part of the Nelumbonaceae botanical family.

 The Sacred Lotus plant is known for its 8-inch showy pink flowers and waxy green leaves.
 The flowers remain open during the day and close at night for three days.

 The Meaning & Symbolism of Pink Flowers

 In the language of flowers, Pink flowers have long carried the symbolic meaning of affection and love; unlike red, which means purely romantic ardor, pink ranges from friendship to marital attachment to gratitude.
 The color pink was originally a nongendered hue.
 Today, it works equally well for sending flowers to men, women, and anyone else.

 The Spiritual Meaning of Pink Lotus Flowers in Buddhism